These gorgeous little mini-angel food cakes are inspired by the beautiful Italian-American chef Giada De Laurentis.

 67 needed small hand-held treats for political volunteers canvassing in hilly Hampstead.

-But the Blogger was a little wary of turning a delicate cake into cupcakes.
+But the Blogger was wary of turning a delicate cake into cupcakes.
 There was no need to worry.
 The results were great: the interioir was as tender and fluffy as could be expected (in fact, to die for!) with a top unexpectedly deliciously crackly.

 Think they look a bit boring?
 Take a bite.